 My 10 tips (and mistakes) to work with change

-In my former life, sorry, employment, I worked at a large bank where I initiated and oversaw an agile transformation for 1.5 years.
+In my former life, sorry, employment, I worked at a large bank where I initiated and oversaw a customer-centric and agile transformation for 1.5 years.
 It is worth noting that my experiences are not only about working with agile, but more about change in general.

 When a project was launched, the project picked resources from different competence functions like development, test, design and so on.
-There was a start and stop mentality where people were shuffled around and was part of many projects at the same time.
-It was hard to get a feeling where we were going, as the strategy was either too abstract or completely lacking.
+There was a start and stop mentality where people were shuffled around and were part of many projects at the same time.
+It was challenging to get a feeling where we were going, as the strategy was either too abstract or completely lacking.

-What I described above is often the case in many organizations and is not unique for this particular bank.
+What I described above is often the case in many organizations and is not unique to this particular bank.
 Would you say that you could relate to this at your organization?

 When I first started my employment at the bank, one of my assignments was to empower my colleagues to create product and services that were based on our customer needs.
 To achieve this, I knew that we had to be nimble and responsive in order to quickly sense and respond to our customers and the market.
 I knew that we needed to work differently, but probably the most important aspect was that we needed a new culture and mindset.